-The overall aesthetics of the abdomen are affected by three main components: the fat, skin and underlying muscle layer.
+The overall aesthetics of the abdomen are affected by three main components: the skin, fat and underlying muscle layer.
 When one or more of these are not in a desirable state, the attractiveness of the abdomen is adversely impacted.
-There can be unwanted fat accumulation ranging from small localized deposits to an overall increased thickness in the fat layer and even to hanging rolls of fat.
-The skin may be lax—locally and minimally in the lower abdomen or up to the degree where there is a massive excess both vertically and horizontally.
-Regarding the abdominal wall muscles, these can be slightly lax or they can be very loose, stretched out and separated resulting in a very protuberant abdomen.
+There can be unwanted fat ranging from small localized deposits to a markedly thick fat layer and even to hanging rolls of fat along with loose skin.
+The skin laxity may be anywhere from minimal and localized to the lower abdomen to severe with a massive excess, vertically and horizontally, that can produce large hanging cascades of skin and fat.
+More deeply situated, the abdominal wall muscles may be slightly lax or they can be very loose, stretched out and separated resulting in a very protuberant abdomen.

-Undesirable fat accumulation in the abdomen (abdominal wall, actually) is extremely common in women, not so much in men.
-Men actually store their fat intra-abdominally—around the colon and other vital organs.
+Undesirable fat accumulation of the abdomen (deep to the skin but not inside the abdomen) is extremely common in women but not so much in men.
+Men actually store their fat intra-abdominally—around the colon and other vital organs—which can’t be treated with liposuction.
 Pregnancy and significant weight loss are the most common causes of a loose, flabby abdomen which impact the skin as well as the underlying muscle layers.

 Unfortunately, exercising and dieting rarely eliminate these problems.
-Especially when it comes to addressing excess skin and a lax underlying muscle layer, a Tummy Tuck (also known as an abdominoplasty) may be the answer.
-Plastic surgeon Steven Turkeltaub, MD uses leading-edge techniques to help his patients obtain more natural-looking and desirable results with less conspicuous scarring.
+When it comes to addressing excess skin and a lax underlying muscle layer, a tummy tuck (also known as an abdominoplasty) may be the answer.
+Plastic surgeon Steven Turkeltaub, MD uses leading-edge techniques to help his patients obtain more natural-looking and desirable abdominoplasty results with less conspicuous scarring.